MehmetMHY/cha/README.md

 - Ability to generate images using OpenAI's image models.
     - Uses CLImage to display images directly in the terminal.
 - Supports both interactive and non-interactive chat modes.
+- Stats option that estimates how much you have spent per session.

 ## Demo